R. Paul Johnson

 Johnson is Board Certified in Internal Medicine with a Certification in Infectious Diseases.
 He is a member of the American Society for Clinical Investigation, a Fellow of the Infectious Disease Society of America and the recipient of multiple national and international awards in AIDS research, including the Elizabeth Glaser Scientist Award.
 He has published nearly 130 peer-reviewed scientific papers as well as book chapters, monographs and editorials.

 "Over the past 19 years, Dr. Johnson has built an independent research program at the NEPRC, with sustained high productivity and NIH funding, while continuing clinical activities at Massachusetts General Hospital," says David Stephens, MD, vice president for research in the Woodruff Health Sciences Center and chair of the Department of Medicine in the Emory School of Medicine.
 "His accomplishments are well-reflected in the broad-based, collaborative research program he developed and led, which has had a global impact on a major societal disease.
-He will build upon and extend the critical work that has become the hallmark of the Yerkes National Primate Research Center."
+He will build upon and extend the critical work that has become the hallmark of the Emory National Primate Research Center."

 Johnson received his bachelor's degree in Psychology at Duke University and his medical degree at Harvard Medical School.
 He served as chief resident at Yale-New Haven Hospital and as a clinical and research fellow in infectious disease at Massachusetts General Hospital in Boston.